smokephisticated/smokephisticated/pages/bongs/bongs.md

 seotitle: "Best Cheap Bongs for Your Money in 2018 (Comparison)"
 ---

+<h2 class="heading-center">Here's the facts:</h2>

-Our ancient ancestors have been ripping bongs (or forms thereof) for over 2400 years, and their modern-day decendents are absolutely no exception.
+Our ancient ancestors have been ripping bongs (or forms thereof) for over 2400 years, and their modern-day decendents are absolutely no exception (For good reason)

+Bongs are one of the most effective, and convienient ways of smoking dry herb.
+Which is why the bong market is so massive right now.

-*In fact,* nowadays you're just one Google search away from shopping for *millions* of bongs and water pipes from all over the world...
+*In fact,* nowadays you're just one split-second Google search away from shopping for *millions* of bongs and water pipes from all over the world...
 But where does one even begin to browse?

-**Save yourself** from sifting through overpriced hit-or-miss websites.
-Accidentally settling for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for.
+**Save yourself** from sifting through shady hit-or-miss websites.
+Accidentally settling for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for...

-That's the purpose behind this guide; to direct stoners to quality products in an honest and straight-forward manner.
+That's the purpose behind this guide - to direct stoners toward quality products in an honest and straight-forward manner.

-<h5 class="headingcenter">We've searched so you don't have to.</h5>
+<h5 class="heading-center">We've searched so you don't have to.</h5>

 Shopping all across the web for your next go-to smoking apparatus is no small task.
 You shouldn't spend a dime until you're both informed about your purchase, and certain that none of your money, time, or precious supply will be wasted on low-quality products.

-Our recommendations consist of products from two community-trusted online headshops:
+Our bong recommendations currently consist of products from two community-trusted online headshops:

 * [Dopeboo.com](http://www.dopeboo.com?aff=43){:target="_blank"}